 Minors or their legal representatives are also exempt from costs in appeals against decisions relating to the application, amendment or termination of maintenance, handed down in juvenile court proceedings.
-The juvenile court proceedings in which maintenance can be set are usually child maintenance proceedings and proceedings to regulate parental responsibility, provided for in the Organisation of Care for Minors [Organização Tutelar de Menores].
+Juvenile court proceedings in which maintenance can be set are usually child maintenance proceedings and proceedings to regulate parental responsibility.
 These are special, non-contentious cases.

-Parties in juvenile court proceedings are exempt from the prior payment of court fees, including in proceedings in which maintenance is set.
-In these cases, instead of paying the court fee up-front, the party is requested to pay it within a ten-day period after a sentence has been handed down in the main proceedings.
+Parties in juvenile court proceedings are exempt from the prior payment of court fees, including those proceedings in which maintenance is set.
+In these cases, instead of paying the court fee up-front, the party is requested to pay the court fee within a ten day period after a sentence has been handed down in the main proceedings.
 This is the case even if the sentence has not been rendered final.

-Outside the cases mentioned above, costs are due in principle.
-This will only not be the case if the party benefits from legal aid and/or if chapter V of Council Regulation (EC) No 4/2009 of 18 December, which will be referred to below, applies to the proceedings in question.
+Aside from the cases mentioned above, costs are due in principle.
+This will only not be the case if the party benefits from legal aid and/or if chapter V of Council Regulation (EC) No 4/2009 of 18 December, which will be mentioned below, applies to the proceedings in question.

 The costs include the court fee, charges and the costs of the party.

-To determine the amount of the court fees due, it is essential to know the value of the action, as the court fee is calculated on the basis of this amount in accordance with one of the tables annexed to the Regulation on Procedural Costs.
+In order to find out the amount of court fees due, it is essential to know the value of the action, as the court fee is calculated on the basis of this amount, in accordance with one of the tables annexed to the Regulation on Procedural Costs.

 For the purposes of applying the aforementioned tables:

-- the value of divorce proceedings and proceedings to regulate the exercise of parental responsibility, which are concerned with other intangible interests aside from maintenance, is at least the limit of the Court of Appeal plus one cent (in 2014: €30 000.01).
+- the value of divorce proceedings and proceedings to regulate the exercise of parental responsibility, which are concerned with other intangible interests aside from maintenance, is at least the limit of the appeal court plus one cent (in 2019: €30 000.01).

-Table I – A of the Regulation on Procedural Costs applies in the following cases: cases of definitive maintenance for adults or adult or emancipated children that follow the common form; special procedures (divorce or juvenile court) in which maintenance is set, where applicable, for the spouses, minor children or adult or emancipated children.
-The court fee due is expressed in Uc (unit of account).
+Table I – A of the Procedural Costs Regulations applies in the following cases: cases of definitive maintenance for adults or adult or emancipated children that follow the common form; special procedures (divorce or juvenile court) in which maintenance is set, where applicable, for the spouses, minor children or adult or emancipated children.
+The court fee due is expressed in UC (unit of account).

-In 2014 (at the time of writing of this factsheet) the value of 1 Uc is €102.00.
+In 2019 (at the time of writing of this factsheet) the value of 1 UC is €102.00.
 This value is usually updated every year and it is therefore necessary to consult the updated national legislation.
-In 2014, the value of the court fee due, according to Table I-A of the Regulation on Procedural Costs, is as follows, depending on the value of the action:
+In 2019, the value of the court fee due, according to Table I-A of the Procedural Costs Regulations, is as follows, depending on the value of the action:

-In the cases of precautionary proceedings to set provisional maintenance, of pre-enforcement hearings to recover maintenance due to minors, and of special maintenance enforcement, Table II - A, annexed to the Regulation on Procedural Costs, applies.
-The following values can be taken as an example (2014):
+In the cases of precautionary proceedings to set provisional maintenance, pre-enforcement hearings in order to recover maintenance due to minors, and special maintenance enforcement, Table II - A applies, as annexed to the Procedural Costs Regulations.
+The following values can be taken as an example (2019):

 - The value of the court fee due in precautionary proceedings to set provisional maintenance, depending on its value, is as follows:

-- The value of the court fee payable in pre-enforcement hearings to recover child maintenance ranges from 0.5 to 5 Uc.
+- The value of the court fee payable in pre-enforcement hearings in order to recover child maintenance ranges from 0.5 to 5 UC.